Cheondoism: Beliefs

-Also in keeping with its Confucian background, Cheondoism places emphasis on personal cultivation in the belief that as one improves one's innate nature, one comes closer to the Sky, and that all things are the same as God in terms of their innate quality.
+Also in keeping with its Confucian background, Cheondoism places emphasis on self-improvement in the hope that, as one improves one's innate nature, one comes closer to the Sky; that all beings' relationship to God can be measured by their nearness or distance to their innate God-nature.
 Choe Si Hyong, the leader who published Cheondoism's scriptures, established the core principle of the unity of all things based on this innate presence of the divine.
-This principle carried with it a sense that "to serve a person is to serve Heaven."
+This principle carried with it a sense that "to serve a person is to serve Heaven".

-Professor Roland Boer summarizes the cultural impact of Chondoism as follows:
+Roland Boer summarizes the cultural impact of Chondoism as follows: